balderb/Casino_Vanilla/README.md

 ## Who?

 Top recent news!
-The police was able to find the names of the skilled coders :busts_in_silhouette: that where brave enough to tackle such an incredible task!
+We were able to find the names of the skilled coders who where brave enough to tackle such an incredible task!
 Their names are: <br>
 [Lisa Baetsle](https://github.com/LisaBaetsle) <br>
 [Karolina Dys](https://github.com/KarolinaDys) <br>
 [Balder Bongaerts](https://github.com/balderb) <br>
 [Alejandro Jose Perdomo Cuello Polania Noguera](https://github.com/AlejandroPerdomoCuello) (that last one sure is a mouthfull!) <br>

-The police was also able to locate the webpage that is being built for Casino_Vanilla! <br>
-Take a closer look!! :astonished: <br>
+Take a closer look at the app here <br>
 [Casino_Vanilla](https://balderb.github.io/Casino_Vanilla/index.html).